-- 1. This proceeding is brought on behalf of homeowner victims of widespread, predatory door-to-door sales practices.
+1. This proceeding is brought on behalf of homeowner victims of widespread, predatory doorto-door sales practices.
 Lured by promises of government rebates, energy savings, and "free repairs", the unsuspecting homeowners instead find themselves locked into long-term, improvident loans with none of the promised rebates or savings.
-Many of the victims are elderly homeowners who are unable to pay these predatory loans. - 2.
-The defendant, Vault acted in concert with door-to-door sales fraudsters, who engaged in unlawful business practices that misled consumers into signing agreements in breach of consumer protection legislation. - 3.
-The scheme involves two levels of predatory agreements, which consumers are induced to enter into by the door-to-door salespersons working in concert with the defendant: - (a) the agreement for home improvement goods and services as between the door-to-door salespersons ("Dealers" as defined below) and the consumer; and - (b) a purported loan agreement between Vault and the consumer to finance those goods and services. - 4.
-In both instances, the agreements uniformly fail to comply with consumer protection legislation.
-The agreements have been intentionally structured to obscure material terms, mislead consumers, and induce them into transactions that are unconscionable, deceptive, and in violation of statutory protections. - 5.
-Neither the plaintiff nor anyone else in the class understood, nor could they have understood, the true nature and implications of the agreements that Vault and its army of door-to-door salespersons were having them enter into.
-No reasonable homeowner of sound mind would enter into an improvident arrangement such as those imposed by Vault on class members if the true nature of the arrangement were known to them.
+Many of the victims are elderly homeowners who are unable to pay these predatory loans.

+2. The defendant, FinanceIt, acted in concert with door-to-door sales fraudsters, who engaged in unlawful business practices that misled consumers into signing agreements in breach of consumer protection legislation.

+3. The scheme involves two levels of predatory agreements, which consumers are induced to enter into by the door-to-door salespersons working in concert with the defendant:

+- (a) the agreement for home improvement goods and services as between the door-to-door salespersons ("Dealers" as defined below) and the consumer; and - (b) a purported loan agreement between FinanceIt and the consumer to finance those goods and services.

+4. In both instances, the agreements uniformly fail to comply with consumer protection legislation.
+The agreements have been intentionally structured to obscure material terms, mislead consumers, and induce them into transactions that are unconscionable, deceptive, and in violation of statutory protections.

+5. Neither the plaintiffs nor anyone else in the class understood, nor could they have understood, the true nature and implications of the agreements that FinanceIt and its army of doorto-door salespersons were having them enter into.
+No reasonable homeowner of sound mind would enter into an improvident arrangement such as those imposed by FinanceIt on class members if the true nature of the arrangement were known to them.

+6. FinanceIt has admitted as much in some pre-emptive lawsuits that it has commenced against some of its door-to-door representatives.
+FinanceIt pleads in those cases, and thereby admits, that the sales practices of the very same door-to-door salespersons who induced their customers to sign the loan agreements with FinanceIt constituted fraudulent conduct contrary to the Consumer Protection Act.
+FinanceIt has nevertheless continued in the lucrative business of enforcing these very same fraudulently-obtained consumer agreements, offering no relief to the plaintiffs and the class.

-- 6. Vault is instrumental to this scheme.
-It: - (a) finances and enables the predatory operations of these dealers against the plaintiff and the class, by giving the dealer direct access to its portal to originate loans on its behalf; - (b) effectively defines, leads, and controls the predatory operations of those dealers against the plaintiff and the class with the singular goal of maximizing its profits; and - (c) controls the unlawful profits flowing from the predatory, but extremely lucrative, conduct at issue in this litigation. - 7.
-With the door-to-door salespersons long gone, the defendant remains to profit from the resulting unlawful and unconscionable consumer agreements. - 8.
-Vault has knowingly received significant benefits from these transactions while facilitating or, alternatively, turning a blind eye to the misleading sales tactics and breaches of consumer protection legislation by its dealers. - 9.
-Vault's conduct is part of a broader and notorious pattern of abusive practices within the door-to-door home improvement market, particularly the HVAC industry.
+7. FinanceIt is instrumental to this scheme.
+It:

+- (a) finances and enables the predatory operations of these dealers against the plaintiffs and the class, by giving the dealer direct access to its portal to originate loans on its behalf; - (b) effectively defines, leads, and controls the predatory operations of those dealers against the plaintiffs and the class with the singular goal of maximizing its profits; and - (c) controls the unlawful profits flowing from the predatory, but extremely lucrative, conduct at issue in this litigation. - 8.
+FinanceIt has knowingly received significant benefits from these transactions while facilitating or, alternatively, turning a blind eye to the misleading sales tactics and breaches of consumer protection legislation by its dealers.

+9. FinanceIt's conduct is part of a broader and notorious pattern of abusive practices within the door-to-door home improvement market, and particularly the HVAC industry.
 This market has a long history of aggressive sales tactics, predatory financing schemes, and misleading contractual arrangements.